tmiw/ezDV/README.md

 ![Location of BT1 on the board](docs/TRRS_Location.jpg)

+Finally, plug in a wired headset on the TRRS jack located on the right side of the ezDV board (when looking from above).
+This headset should be wired as follows:

+* Tip: RX audio from ezDV
+* Ring 1: RX audio from ezDV
+* Ring 2: GND
+* Shield: TX microphone audio to ezDV

 ### Radios without Wi-Fi support

 Radios without Wi-Fi support will need an interface cable.
 One end of this cable should